 We will retain your information for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services, please contact firstname.lastname@example.org.
 We may retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
 Consistent with these requirements, we will try to delete your information quickly upon request.
 Please note, however, that there might be latency in deleting information from our servers and backed-up versions might exist after deletion.

 The security of your information is important to us.
 When you enter sensitive information (such as a credit card number) on our order forms, we encrypt the transmission of that information using secure socket layer technology (SSL).

 We follow generally accepted standards to protect the information submitted to us, both during transmission and once we receive it.
 No method of electronic transmission or storage is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
 If you have any questions about security on our website, you can view our Security Overview section or contact us at email@example.com.

 OUR POLICY TOWARD CHILDREN

 Our Services are not directed to persons under 13.
 We do not knowingly collect personally identifiable information from children under 13.
-If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us at firstname.lastname@example.org.
+If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, they should contact us at firstname.lastname@example.org.
 If we become aware that a child under 13 has provided us with Personal Information, we will take steps to delete such information from our files.

 10355 Jasper Avenue NW #205